Shrekie/when_you_smile/README.md

 # when_you_smile

-Generates a when you smile meme video.
+<i>Generates a when you smile meme video</i>

-Generation is handled on the client, this includes the image layering, video effects and video encoding.
+Video generation is handled on the client, this includes the image layering, video effects and video encoding.
-Resulting in a application that edits and renders a video directly on the client browser.
+Resulting in a website that edits and renders a video directly on the client browser.

+This is mostly possible because of this awesome library: https://github.com/brianchirls/Seriously.js

-Website does however allow the video to be uploaded to FaceBook.
+Website does allow the video to be uploaded to Facebook or downloaded.

 <img src="https://i.imgur.com/vRskRTq.jpg"/>